guettli/programming-guidelines/README.md

 Creating test data is very important.
 It can help you for several
 things:

-1: It can help you to create a re-usable application: Imagine you have one customer in the beginning.
-You do everything the way the customer wants it to be.
+1: It can help you to create a re-usable application.
+If you have only one customer, it does not matter.
 But the real benefit of software is its re-usabilty.
-Your code wants to get executed in different environments, for more than one customer.
+Your code wants to get executed by several customers.
+As soon as you have two or more customers you need a neutral test environment which is no specific to one of your customers.
+It is a lot of work to create a neutral test environment, if you have not done it from day one.
+But the work only needs to be done once and helps in the long run.

-2: It can help you to create presentation/demo systems
+2: It can help you to create presentation/demo systems.

 3: It can help you in automated tests.